Jeff Sessions mulling firing FBI Deputy Andrew McCabe: Report

 Mr. McCabe’s retirement will take effect Sunday, but he stepped down in January nearly two months before his scheduled departure.
 A government official at the time said Mr. McCabe was merely using his retirement eligibility a few weeks early.

-If Mr. Sessions does fire Mr. McCabe, it would place his pension as a 21-year government employee in jeopardy, The Times said.
+If Mr. Sessions does fire Mr. McCabe, it would place his pension as a 21-year government employee in jeopardy.

 No announcement is imminent, Justice Department spokeswoman Sarah Isgur Flores said in a statement.